 The availability of imported goods is one of the perks of globalization.
 There is nothing like sipping a Starbucks coffee in China when you are really tired of green tea or finding a box of mac and cheese in Paris because you ODed on baguette and la gastronomie.

 Canada has at least five or six different brands of jam and they are all just fine, but I get irrationally excited when I spot a jar of Bonne Maman jam at the supermarket and yes, I pay the premium price for it.
-Same goes with cookies.
+The same goes with cookies.
 Some days, I need my French Petits écoliers (usually available at Loblaws, FYI) or other LU brands.

 I also find the seemingly random availability of foreign brands and products funny.
 For instance, Leader Price cookies are displayed as an exotic top choice at IGA supermarkets in Quebec whereas in France, it is a cheap store brand.